 Info & FAQ

-It’s performance, education, and the latest technology.
+It’s PERFORMANCE, EDUCATION, and the latest TECHNOLOGY.
 It’s also mentorship, dedication, and excellence.
 Below you will find general information about our degree offerings.
-The links across the top connect you to a wealth of information about our program.
 Thanks for visiting!

 The BA in Music Education provides a variety of experiences that prepare talented individuals to meet the challenges of teaching K-12 choral, instrumental and general music in the 21st Century.
 West Liberty University is an institutional member of the National Association of Schools of Music (NASM), and is accredited by the Higher Learning Commission/North Central Association of Colleges and Schools (HLC/NCA), and the National Council for Accreditation of Teacher Education (NCATE).